Convenience Store Licence Obligation Guide

 3. The country where the grapes were grown produces, in the aggregate, less than 150 million litres of wine annually from grapes grown in that country.

-Convenience store licensees are prohibited from directly or indirectly requesting, demanding, or receiving any financial or non-monetary benefit in Ontario or any other jurisdiction from a liquor manufacturer or from a persons acting on the manufacturer’s behalf, including a benefit for the provision of shelf space at the store or product listing of the manufacturer’s liquor or for any merchandising, marketing or promotional opportunities.
+Convenience store licensees are prohibited from directly or indirectly requesting, demanding, or receiving a financial or non-monetary benefit in Ontario or any other jurisdiction from a liquor manufacturer or from a person acting on the manufacturer’s behalf, including a benefit requested, demanded or received in exchange for the provision of shelf space at the store or product listing of the manufacturer’s liquor or for any merchandising, marketing or promotional opportunities.

 Convenience store licensees are also prohibited from entering into an agreement with a liquor manufacturer if the agreement restricts the manufacturer’s ability to sell its liquor in other stores.